 WINNER OF THE ITALIAN MINISTRY OF FOREIGN AFFAIRS PRIZE FOR TRANSLATION 2014

-At 2,000 km, Baja California in modern-day Mexico is one of the longest peninsulas in the world, and certainly one of the most geographically diverse.
-Following in the footsteps of John Steinbeck, Pino Cacucci travels through endless expanses of desert, salt mountains and rows of cacti with thorns so sharp they can impale thirsty birds.
-He meets local characters ranging from greedy privateers to Jesuit missionaries – and a cameo from The Doors’ Jim Morrison.
-Yet the cast of characters includes animals as well as people – sixty years ago Mexico became the first country to create a safe haven for whales, and even today these mysteriously intelligent animals play alongside the fishing boats in harmony with humans.
-Written with humility, humour and heart, The Whales Know is an insight into an ecosystem under threat.
+Baja California, in modern-day Mexico is one of the longest peninsulas in the world, and certainly one of the most geographically diverse.
+Pino Cacucci travels through endless expanses of desert, salt mountains and rows of cacti with thorns so sharp they can impale thirsty birds; he rediscovers local traditions and old legends of queens and giant pearls Cacucci also explores the breathtaking coastal areas, where whales play alongside fishing boats.
+Sixty years ago, Mexico became the first country to create a safe haven for whales, and even today these enigmatic animals seem to understand that it is possible for humans and animals to live in harmony.

 Find Pino on Twitter @PinoCacucci1